-Students enrolled in North Carolina high schools shall have the opportunity to earn endorsements to their high school diploma beginning with the graduating class of 2014-2015.
+Students enrolled in North Carolina high schools shall have the opportunity to earn endorsements to their high school diploma.
 Endorsements are not required to graduate, but are an additional recognition from the state.
 The five endorsements available to high school students are:

-- Career Endorsement indicating completion of a rigorous Course of Study that includes a Career Technical Education (CTE) concentration in one of the approved CTE Career Pathways - College Endorsement indicating readiness for entry into community colleges - College/UNC Endorsement indicating readiness for entry into a four-year university in the University of North Carolina system - NC Academic Scholars Endorsement indicating that students have completed a balanced and academically rigorous high school program preparing them for postsecondary education - Global Languages Endorsement indicating proficiency in one or more languages in addition to English
+- Career Endorsement indicating completion of a rigorous Course of Study that includes a Career Technical Education (CTE) concentration in one of the approved CTE Career Pathways - College Endorsement indicating readiness for entry into community colleges - College/UNC Endorsement indicating readiness for entry into a four-year university in the University of North Carolina system - NC Academic Scholars Endorsement indicating that students have completed a balanced and academically rigorous high school program preparing them for postsecondary education - Global Languages Endorsement indicating proficiency in one or more languages in addition to English - Arts Proficiency Endorsement indicating proficiency in one or more arts areas in grades 9-12

 These endorsements are earned by completing specific coursework, maintaining a minimum grade point average, and earning additional industry certification (Career Endorsement only).
 Information for the NC Academic Scholars Endorsement is posted below.
-For specific information on the requirements to earn the Career Endorsement, College Endorsement, College/UNC Endorsement, or Global Languages Endorsement, please visit the NC Department of Public Instruction Diploma Endorsements webpage at www.dpi.nc.gov/districts-schools/high-school-graduation-requirements/high-school-diploma-endorsements
+For specific information on the requirements to earn the Career Endorsement, College Endorsement, College/UNC Endorsement, Global Languages Endorsement, or Arts Proficiency Endorsement, please visit the NC Department of Public Instruction Diploma Endorsements webpage at www.dpi.nc.gov/districts-schools/high-school-graduation-requirements/high-school-diploma-endorsements